 Who Should Pay for the Repair or Replacement of a Shared Fence?

-If you have a good relationship with your neighbour then fixing or replacing a shared fence may not be a big deal.
+If you have a good relationship with your neighbor then fixing or replacing a shared fence may not be a big deal.
 Hopefully, you should be able to talk to each other and discuss all of the arrangements in a friendly manner.
-Obviously, this sounds ideal but it does not always happen.
-Some neighbours already do not see eye to eye, and problems with a shared fence can just tip the situation over the edge.
-On other occasions, what may seem like a petty disagreement to some can result in a serious falling out between neighbours who have previously been friendly with each other.
+This sounds ideal but it does not always happen.
+Some neighbors already do not see eye to eye, and problems with a shared fence can just tip the situation over the edge.
+On other occasions, what may seem like a petty disagreement to some can result in a serious falling out between neighbors who have previously been friendly with each other.

 Deciding who should pay for a fence

 An important consideration to note is that it does not matter who originally paid for a dividing fence, it belongs to both parties equally.
 This means that you should not have any repair or improvement work carried out on the fence without seeking the permission of your neighbor.

 Hopefully, you should be able to come to an arrangement but if this is not the case then you need to consult the regulations and laws for the state in which you live.
 Generally, if the fence is in obvious need of repair or replacement, both parties are expected to contribute equally.
 If you simply want to make some non-essential changes to the fence you are expected to pay for them.

 If you are having problems deciding whose land a fence is on you may want to invest in a contour survey.
 This type of survey is intended to examine details such as land boundaries and the make-up of the surrounding area.
 This can help to determine whether there is joint ownership of the fence and can also help identify any potential issues that might arise during the construction of a new fence.
 Surveyors can also help with advice and support concerning the work being undertaken on your fence.